nodejs/TSC/TSC-Charter.md

 There is no specific set of requirements or qualifications for TSC membership beyond these rules.
-The TSC may add additional members to the TSC by a standard TSC motion and vote.
+The TSC may add additional members to the TSC by a standard TSC motion.
 A TSC member may be removed from the TSC by voluntary resignation, by a standard TSC motion, or in accordance to the participation rules described below.